Rabbaniinamdar/Docker-Notes/README.md

 - Enhances **scalability** and **resilience**.

-Here’s a refined and **well-structured explanation of Docker Architecture** based on your points — ideal for your notes or presentations:

----

 # 🏗️ Docker Architecture

 Docker architecture follows a **client-server model**, where the **Docker Client** interacts with the **Docker Daemon (Server)** using **REST APIs** to build, run, and manage containers.